aitemr/awesome-git-hooks/pre-push/README.md

 ## pre push git hooks for:

-* [pre-push](https://github.com/aitemr/awesome-git-hooks/blob/master/pre-push/pre-push-protect-branches) - Git pre-push hook to prevent force pushing master branch
+* [pre-push](https://github.com/aitemr/awesome-git-hooks/blob/master/pre-push/pre-push-protect-branches) - Git pre-push hook to prevent force pushing master branch.

 ## support

-If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/aitemr/awesome-git-hooks/issues/new)
+If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/aitemr/awesome-git-hooks/issues/new).

 ## license